shauryagoel/ray_tracer/src/README.md

 Vector reflection is the process of finding the direction of a vector after it bounces off a surface.
 Derivation Link: [Link](https://www.bluebill.net/vector_reflection.html).

+### The Phong Reflection Model

+An algorithm to simulate the way light interacts with surfaces.
+It has three different types of lighting-

+1) **Ambient reflection**- light reflected from other objects in the environment.
+This model treats this as a constant, coloring all points equally.
+2) **Diffuse reflection**- light reflected from a surface.
+It depends only on the angle between the light vector and the surface normal.
+3) **Specular reflection**- is the reflection of the light source itself and results in **specular highlight** (the bright spot on a curved surface).
+It depends on only on the angle between the reflection vector and the eye vector and is controlled by a parameter called **shininess**.
+Higher the shininess, the smaller and tighter the specular highlight.